astrodevs-labs/osmium-docs/modules/telemetry.md

 ## **Interactions**

 ### Incomming

-Should listen for multiples telemetry events requests from other modules Should listen for UI module see if checkbox has been clicked or not
+- Should listen for multiples telemetry events requests from other modules
+- Should listen for UI module see if checkbox has been clicked or not
+- Should listen for UI module see if crash form has been submitted

 ### Outgoing

-Should notify UI module to notify frontend that the consent form needs to be shown
+- Should notify UI module to notify frontend that the consent form needs to be shown
+- SHould notify UI module to notify frontend that the crash form needs to be shown

 ## **Events**

 ### Listening